 There are risks associated with any treatment procedure and individual results may vary.
-Please consult the dedicated professionals within the ECT program at Central Florida Behavioral Hospital to assess if you are a candidate for ECT treatment.
+Please consult the dedicated professionals within the ECT program at Central Florida Behavioral Hospital, located in Orlando, Florida, to assess if you are a candidate for ECT therapy.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.
-The most common side effects of ECT include muscle aches, nausea, short-term memory loss and headaches.
+Please contact us with any questions you may have regarding this treatment option.

 For more information or make an appointment regarding this treatment option, please contact the Central Florida Behavioral Hospital ECT department at 407-264-7637, and we will get back to you within 24 hours.

 Levels of Care